On the Performance of Dual-Antenna Repeater Assisted Bi-Static MIMO ISAC: Introduction

-In bi-static \gls{isac}, one of the \glspl{bs} transmits precoded downlink data and a dedicated signal for target detection.
-The other \gls{bs} performs joint clutter-channel and \gls{rcs} estimation, as well as target detection, using the reflected echoes.
-In this setting, \emph{ideally}, a repeater can enhance the overall \gls{isac} performance in two ways: (a) by amplifying the echo reflected from the target, which in turn can improve the detection performance; (b) by removing coverage-holes for the downlink users.
+In bi-static \gls{isac}, one of the \glspl{bs} transmits precoded \gls{dl} data and a dedicated signal for target detection.
+The other \gls{bs} performs joint clutter-channel and \gls{rcs} estimation, and target detection, using the reflected echoes.
+In this setting, \emph{ideally}, a repeater can enhance \gls{isac} performance in two ways: (a) by amplifying the echo reflected from the target, which in turn can improve the detection performance; (b) by removing coverage-holes for the \gls{dl} users.

 However, the repeater also amplifies communication-to-sensing and sensing-to-communication interference.
 Specifically, the amplified sensing signal can incur increased interference for the communication users.
-Contrarily, for sensing, should the amplified downlink signals~(directly via the repeater) overwhelm the reflected amplified echo of the target, detection performance at the sensing receiver can severely degrade.
-This paper investigates these tradeoffs and discusses the choice of precoder at the transmit \gls{bs} that can mitigate this interference while retaining the \gls{isac} performance improvement due to the repeater.
-Moreover, the developed analyses are agnostic of the channel models and applicable to diverse propagation conditions among the repeater, BS, and users.
+Contrarily, for sensing, should the amplified \gls{dl} signals~(directly via the repeater) overwhelm the reflected amplified echo of the target, detection performance at the sensing receiver can severely degrade. {To this end, this paper investigates these tradeoffs and discusses the \emph{choices of precoders} at the transmit \gls{bs} that can mitigate this interference while retaining the \gls{isac} performance improvement due to the repeater.
+Moreover, the \emph{developed \gls{glrt} framework} is agnostic of the channel models and applicable to diverse propagation conditions among the repeater, BS, and users. }